We use cookies. By continuing navigation we understand that you accept them.

-What is the chemical composition of virgin olive oils?
+Properties and composition of virgin olive oil

 Olive oil has many beneficial health properties.
 Many of them have been discovered and scientifically tested in the last 60 years.
 The first discovered properties about the olive oil were connected to their status as fat, the high percentage of oleic acid in its composition, and its beneficial effects on the cardiovascular system.